byprathamesh/safemap/FREE-DEPLOYMENT.md

 # 4. Deploy to Vercel (one command!)
 npx vercel --prod

-# ✅ Your web app is live at: https://safemap-webapp.vercel.app
+# ✅ Your prototype is live at: https://safemap-prototype.vercel.app
 ```

 ### **🖥️ Deploy Dashboard to Netlify (FREE)**